Becky Russell, MS, CCC-SLP

 She loves working with kids of all ages, addressing a wide range of speech and language needs.
 Currently, Shannon is taking a sensory integration course to better support the sensory and communication needs of the families and children she works with.

-She is passionate about learning new techniques and finding fun, effective ways to help children reach their full potential.
+Shannon is passionate about learning new techniques and finding fun, effective ways to help children reach their full potential.
 She believes strong communication builds strong families, and she’s dedicated to helping every family feel connected and confident.

-Before her career in speech therapy, Shannon served in the Navy.
+Before her career in speech therapy, Shannon proudly served in the US Navy.
 She was on active duty from 1998 to 2001 and spent five additional years in the Reserves.
 She served on the USS Simon Lake AS-33 in Sardinia, Italy, as part of the Decom Crew, and was later stationed on the USS Theodore Roosevelt CVN-71 in Virginia.